Pullusb/Tesselate_texture_plane/README.md

 ## Description

-You can tesselate only the contour of a plane texture if you just need to strip the alpha from.
+Automatically tesselate a plane texture mesh while discarding parts were there is no alpha.
+You can also jsut mesh the contour without tesselation.
-The purpose of the tesselation is to have a some vertices density in the mesh to be able to do "puppets" deformation with rigging.
+The main purpose of the tesselation is to have a some vertices density in the mesh to be able to do "puppets" deformation with rigging.

 Exemple:
 With _import image as plane_ addon, I imported this ryu drawing image (found ramdomly on the web for test purpose).